Doctor of Philosophy, Human Sexuality Studies

-Doctoral students bring previous graduate study in a wide variety of fields, primarily in the social sciences and/or a clinical, graduate-level degree in such fields as social work, marriage and family therapy, counseling psychology, nursing, medicine, etc. Many of our doctoral students are mid-career professionals already practicing as sexuality educators, counselors, or therapists.
+Widener’s PhD in human sexuality attracts students from throughout the country who have completed graduate study in a wide variety of fields, primarily in the social sciences, and/or have a clinical, graduate-level degree in such fields as social work, marriage and family therapy, counseling psychology, nursing, and medicine.
+Many of our doctoral students are midcareer professionals already practicing as sexuality educators, counselors, or therapists.

 As a full-time student, it takes 3 years to complete coursework for the PhD degree.
 As a part-time student, it takes approximately 4 years to complete coursework for this degree.
 Coursework is followed by at least 2 academic years of dissertation.

-In order to apply to our doctoral program, you must already hold a graduate-level degree, or complete one year of our program as a master-level student.
+Please note that all applicants to our doctoral program must already hold a graduate-level degree or complete one year of our program as a master-level student.
 See our Admissions Information page for more details on admissions criteria.